Frequently Asked Questions

 We generally admit 18 students each Fall, Winter and Spring terms who have completed their prerequisites and who have earned the most points.

 How competitive is admission?

-Students usually need to have completed at least 9-10 points, in addition to prerequisites, to be admitted – see the advising guide for a list of classes.
+Students usually need to have completed at least 10 - 11 points, in addition to prerequisites, to be admitted – see the Advising Guide for list of classes.

 What is the cost of your program?